-Thorogood makes a number of men’s work boots but they do not offer any options for women at the time of writing this article.
+Thorogood makes a number of men’s work boots, but they do not offer any options for women at the time of writing this article.

 What We Like and Don’t Like About Thorogood American Heritage Work Boots

 These are some of the highest quality yet still affordable full-grain leather Moc boots on the market.
-Available in five different oil-tanned color schemes, these boots are utilizing some of the best work boot technology to remain compliant across several certifiable sectors, such as electrical hazard and slip resistance.
+Available in five different oil-tanned color schemes, these boots are utilizing some of the best work boot technology to remain compliant across several certifiable sectors, such as electrical hazards and slip resistance.
 Goodyear storm technology might be something new to some of you, but it’s just a new way to shore up these Moc-style boots to ensure they don’t leak and release any moisture into the boot when working in wet conditions.

-These boots are rugged enough for most blue-collar positions working in or outdoors across a myriad of jobs, such as carpentry, electrical work, construction, ranching, etc. The fiberglass shank keeps these boots extremely light compared to many of its competitors while providing excellent all-day support, making these some of the most comfortable American made work boots you could grab, something you’d probably want to consider if you regularly work long hours.
+These boots are rugged enough for most blue-collar positions working in or outdoors across a myriad of jobs, such as carpentry, electrical work, construction, ranching, etc. The fiberglass shank keeps these boots extremely light compared to many of its competitors while providing excellent all-day support, making these some of the most comfortable American-made work boots you could grab, something you’d probably want to consider if you regularly work long hours.